 Michael Williams (Sister Roma), one of the key figures behind the campaign against Facebook’s ‘real name’ policy

-Facebook claims that its ‘real name’ policy is necessary to maintain an “authentic” and “safe” community.
+Facebook claims that the move is important to ensure that people are who they say they are so that it can maintain an “authentic” and “safe” community.

 Critics point out, however, that in addition to performers, the policy will affect closeted LGBT people who face potential abuse or violence as well as survivors of domestic violence, migrants, sex workers and artists who work under pseudonyms.

 “By forcing us to use our ‘real’ names, it opens the door to harassment, abuse, and violence,” reads an online petition launched to protest against Facebook’s rule.

 Albert Ontiveros (also known as Sister Bearonce Knows), a member of the Sisters of Perpetual Indulgence drag charity organisation, is one of many who spoke out against Facebook’s policy.

 “I receive countless emails via my Facebook page from people in our community who are distraught, or bullied, or turned away from their family, or dealing with breakups, these people trust Sisters, they trust BEARONCE KNOWS – they don’t know who the fuck Albert Ontiveros is,” he said.

 “My fear is that by using our real names, people will not be able to find us, people will not be as comfortable to reach out to us.
 We’ve been ministering our community for 35+ years with our Sister Names… this change brings great disappointment.”